 Because this edger is a budget pick, be aware that there are many plastic components within the tool.
 Use the edger with care and try not to strike it against any surfaces.
 Although the manufacturer uses strong materials for their products, cracks and missing sections can occur across the product.
 Care for your edger after each use, and you'll have a tool that lasts for many years.

-As you compare different edgers, you’ll notice that the engine specifications are in “cc” or cubic-centimeter designations.
-In general, a larger “cc” value indicates a more powerful engine.
-You don’t necessarily need the biggest engine, however.
+Whether you are looking at a lawnmower, gas-powered pole saw, chainsaw, or trimmer the engine is one of the most important features to consider.
+As you compare different edgers, you'll notice that the engine specifications are in "cc" or cubic-centimeter designations.
+In general, a larger "cc" value indicates a more powerful engine.
+You don't necessarily need the biggest engine, however.
 If you have a tough grass species or a trenching project to complete, you can contemplate a large engine size at that point.
 For most consumers, a small- to medium-size engine is ample enough for normal use.
 Consider an electric edger as a smart alternative too.
 Unless the tool is corded, the rechargeable models will normally last a full 45 minutes at their maximum cutting speeds.
 Most lawns and gardens are easily trimmed within this time period.
 Take a look at your property and compare it to the available edgers on sale.
 Several models will usually fit your needs.

 Angle and Depth Settings